Best Of bags

 The E-Z Fit dual strap system is legitimately easy to adjust (a rarity — most bags require an engineering degree), and the bag sits nicely on both a pull cart and a riding cart.

-The 14-way debate: I personally prefer a 4-way top, but if you want every club separated, the Sun Mountain’s 14-way dividers go full-length.
-That means no tangling at the bottom — a problem that plagues cheaper 14-way designs.
+The 14-way debate: If you want every club separated, the Sun Mountain’s 14-way dividers go full-length.
+That means less tangling at the bottom than the cheaper 14-way designs that only look organized in product photos.

 Best for: The golfer who wants one bag that does everything — walking, riding, traveling — without compromise.
 It’s not the lightest and not the most storage, but it’s excellent at everything.